- Lissa McCracken - Executive Director

 - Bill McNally Mentor of the Year Award – Sponsored by TechBridge, an organization that strives to create and embrace entrepreneurial opportunities with the purpose of growing technology.

-Ms.Johnson works with KPPC through the University of Louisville J.B.
+Mr. Lawson works with KPPC through the University of Louisville J.B.
 Speed School of Engineering Cooperative Education Program.
-Ms. Johnson, in her junior year of study at UofL, provides support on environmental sustainability assessments by surveying processes/equipment during on-site assessments, performing calculations, co-authoring assessment reports and providing research for technical assistance requests.
+Mr. Lawson, in his senior year of study at UofL, provides support on environmental sustainability assessments by surveying processes/equipment during on-site assessments, performing calculations, co-authoring assessment reports and providing research for technical assistance requests.

 - Mechanical Engineering Major, University of Louisville

-Mr. Lawson works with KPPC through the University of Louisville J.B.
+Mr. Weikel works with KPPC through the University of Louisville J.B.
 Speed School of Engineering Cooperative Education Program.
-Mr. Lawson, in his junior year of study at UofL, provides support on environmental sustainability assessments by surveying processes/equipment during on-site assessments, performing calculations, co-authoring assessment reports and providing research for technical assistance requests.
+Mr. Weikel, in his senior year of study at UofL, provides support on environmental sustainability assessments by surveying processes/equipment during on-site assessments, performing calculations, co-authoring assessment reports and providing research for technical assistance requests.

 - Industrial Engineering Major, University of Louisville